SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Session-10.md

 7. Testing

 ### Synchronous vs Asynchronous
-http and https websites are ---> synchronous communication server should be always up and running, if servers not running.
+http and https websites are ---> synchronous communication server should be always up and running, where the sender waits for the receiver to respond before continuing.
+It is blocking – the connection is held open until the response comes.
+If servers not running.
 We get error code like 400/500. that is called synchronous

 ### Asynchronous
-Servers should 100% up and always running it should not down for that we use asynchronous Between, Client ---> Messaging broker (Messaging queue) ---> Servers Example:- Whatsapp messaging when other person is offline
+Servers should 100% up and always running.
+Communication where the sender does not wait for an immediate response.
+So they use Messaging broker between client and servers.
+Between, Client ---> Messaging broker (Messaging queue) ---> Servers Example:- Whatsapp messaging when other person is offline